DanDoge/DanDoge.github.io/_posts/2019-09-15-paper_waht_do_singleview_3d_reconstruction_learn.md

 - CVPR
 ---

-## What Do Single-view 3D Reconstruction Networks Learn?

 "*We show that encoder-decoder methods are statistically indistinguishable from these baselines, thus indicating that the current state of the art in single-view object reconstruction does not actually perform reconstruction but image classification*"